Logo

 2.

-Scott Gottlieb is presently a senior fellow at the conservative think tank the American Enterprise Institute, a partner at the venture capital firm New Enterprise Associates, a member of the board of directors of drug maker Pfizer, Inc, a member of the board of directors of Illumina, Inc.
+Scott Gottlieb is presently a senior fellow at the conservative think tank the American Enterprise Institute, a partner at the venture capital firm New Enterprise Associates, and a member of the board of directors of drug maker Pfizer, Inc and gene sequencing company Illumina, Inc Gottlieb is a contributor to cable financial news network CNBC and the CBS News program Face the Nation.

 3.